plakhlani/plakhlani.github.io/_posts/2026-01-23-zorgdomein-receive-documents-flow.md

 The Zorgdomein Receive Documents flow is fundamentally about trust, not transport.
 Certificates are not an implementation detail; they are the contract that defines who is allowed to send documents into your system.

-For CTOs and engineering managers, the key takeaway is clear: design the system so that identity is proven early and unequivocally, and structure the receive flow around explicit stages—receive, validate, process, confirm.
+For CTOs and engineering managers, the key takeaway is clear: design the system so that identity is proven early and unequivocally, and structure the receive flow around explicit stages: receive, validate, process, confirm.

 When certificate validation gates the flow and responsibilities are clearly separated, the integration becomes predictable, maintainable, and resilient under real operational conditions.